 \subsection{Chaotic behavior}

-The chaotic mechanism can be expressed as a nonlinear deterministic dynamical system that is often unknown or incompletely understood \citep{li2016new}, real time series can exhibit a noisy chaotic behavior (Figure \ref{fig:chaotic}).
-These time series are sensitive to initial conditions (butterfly effect) where a small smooth perturbations in the system or measurement errors generate an abrupt change in the behavior of the time series (bifurcation).
-This type of behaviors is unstable since it tends to be deterministic at short term but random at long term.
-Such kind of time series are usually present in many science and engineering fields such as weather forecasting \citep{tian2019chaotic}, financial markets forecasting \citep{bukhari2020fractional}, energy forecasting \citep{bourdeau2019modeling}, intelligent transport and trajectory forecasting \citep{giuliari2021transformer}, etc.
+The chaotic mechanism can be expressed as a nonlinear deterministic dynamical system that is often unknown or incompletely understood \citep{li2016new}.
+Real-time series can exhibit a noisy chaotic behavior (Figure \ref{fig:chaotic}), these time series are sensitive to initial conditions (butterfly effect) where small smooth perturbations in the system or measurement errors generate an abrupt change in the behavior of the time series (bifurcation).
+This type of behavior is unstable since it tends to be deterministic in short term but random in long term.
+Such kind of time series are usually present in many sciences and engineering fields such as weather forecasting \citep{tian2019chaotic}, financial markets forecasting \citep{bukhari2020fractional}, energy forecasting \citep{bourdeau2019modeling}, intelligent transport and trajectory forecasting \citep{giuliari2021transformer}, etc.

 Based on the literature \citep{chandra2012cooperative, montgomery2015introduction, liu2017evaluation, fischer2018machine}, the five aforementioned behaviors (deterministic, random-walk, nonlinear, long-memory, and chaotic) are the main behaviors encountered in real applications.
 Real-world time series can either express an individual behavior or an aggregation of more than one behavior.
 To identify which type of behavior a real-world time series can include, different statistical preprocessing tools and tests can be applied \citep{grau2005tests, inglada2020comprehensive}.
-In Table \ref{Tools}, we present a set of tools that can be used to identify the existence of the five aforementioned behaviors in the time series data.
+In Table \ref{Tools}, we present a set of tools that can be used to identify the existence of the five aforementioned behaviors in time series data.